Operation to remove dead jumbos from waterfall stalled

 At about 3am on Sunday, the two elephants were found to have disappeared, Mr Wichai said.
 They were believed to have returned to the woods safely.

-Mr Wichai said a team of park officials will track the two elephants to confirm they had made it back into the wild.
+Mr Wichai said a team of park officials had been deployed to track the two elephants to confirm they had made it back into the wild.